Toronto Transit Commission bus system: Hybrid-electric buses

 The TTC has three models of hybrid-electric buses (also called diesel-electric buses), Orion VII built from 2006 to 2009, the LFS Hybrid built in 2018–2019 and 2023, and the New Flyer XDE40 built in 2023.

 The Orion VII hybrid buses, like its diesel counterparts, have features such as air-conditioning, GPS for automatic stop announcements, a wheelchair ramp and the ability to kneel at the front door for easier boarding.
 Fuel savings of 10 to 30 percent were expected compared to diesel buses.
 However, the model achieved only 10 percent savings because it was designed to work best in stop-and-go traffic that occurs mainly in downtown Toronto.
 The batteries were problematic requiring replacement every 18 months when they were expected to last five years.
 At $700,000 per bus, the hybrid was $200,000 more expensive than a diesel-only bus.

 The LFS Hybrid is essentially an electric bus with an onboard diesel generator to produce electricity to recharge an onboard battery as needed.
 Unlike for electric buses, the battery is not recharged overnight.
 These diesel-electric buses use 25 percent less fuel than a diesel bus.
-Also, energy produced by descending a hill or braking will help recharge the battery.
+Also, energy produced by descending a hill or braking will help recharge the battery through regenerative braking.
 The bus is driven by an electric motor with electricity drawn from the on-board battery.
 On-board systems such as doors, HVAC, power steering, etc. are electrically powered.

 In February 2022, the TTC ordered 336 hybrid-electric buses that were delivered in 2023 and 2024.
 By 2024, the bus fleet was to consist entirely of low- and zero-emission buses.
 The hybrid-electric buses ordered in 2022 were to be the last hybrid-electric buses that the TTC purchased; subsequent bus purchases were to consist of zero-emission vehicles only.
 The 2022 order included: